US warship to visit New Zealand and end 30-year stalemate | Metro News

 WELLINGTON, New Zealand — A U.S. Navy warship will visit New Zealand next month for the first time since the 1980s, ending a 30-year-old military stalemate between the countries that was triggered when New Zealand banned nuclear warships.

-New Zealand Prime Minister John Key announced Tuesday that he had given clearance for the destroyer USS Sampson to visit during celebrations marking the Royal New Zealand Navy's 75th anniversary.
+New Zealand Prime Minister John Key announced Tuesday that he has given clearance for the destroyer USS Sampson to visit during celebrations of the Royal New Zealand Navy's 75th anniversary.

-The visit marks a continued thaw in military relations between the countries that had turned frosty when New Zealand enacted its nuclear-free policy in the mid-1980s.
+The visit marks a continued thaw in military relations, which turned frosty when New Zealand enacted its nuclear-free policy in the mid-1980s.

 But Key said he'd taken advice from his own officials and was "100